 In this tech-savvy age, people turn to the internet for nearly all of their needs.
 Wouldn’t your business love to land among their search results?
 Of course, you would, and that is why your business needs to have a presence on Google.

 Claiming your Google My Business Listing isn’t always a walk in the park.
-If you’re struggling to claim your business, here’s how to quickly troubleshoot typical GMB issues and get your business listing approved.
+If you’re struggling to claim your GMB listing, here’s how to quickly troubleshoot typical Google My Business issues and get your listing approved.

 Google Isn’t Recognizing Your Address

 This is an uncommon issue but as it turns out, even Google gets it wrong sometimes.
 If you’re experiencing an “invalid address” error, Google isn’t recognizing your street location.
 You’ll need to create it yourself.

 - On a desktop computer, open Google Maps.

 - Click “add a missing place,” located in the sandwich menu icon

 - Follow the prompts to fill in the correct information

 Once your edit is approved, you’ll receive a confirmation email.
 This may take a few days but soon you’ll be able to quickly find your listing.

 You’re Not Listed as the Owner